devaman/quill-selection/README.md

 ```

 **Note**: if you whitelist quill formats via ["formats" option](https://quilljs.com/docs/configuration/#formats),
-you need to add the mention format (default: "mention") there.
-Another way quill-mention won't work.
+you need to add the selection format (default: "selection") there.
+Another way quill-selection won't work.
 Here's an example with whitelisted formats:

 ```javascript